emersonmellado/nodebcjan6/browserapi.md

 #### List of Events you can use:
 * The browser API allow us to use many events handlers to create interactive UI's:
   * onchange
-  * onclick / ondblclick / onmousedown / onmousedown
+  * onclick / ondblclick / onmousedown / onmouseup
   * onmouseover / onmouseout
   * onkeydown / onkeypress / onkeyup
   * onload